-In October 2010, criminally sloppy sanitation at a U.N. camp led to a cholera outbreak in Haiti.
+In October 2010, criminally bad sanitation at a U.N. camp led to a cholera outbreak in Haiti.
 Some 10,000 people died.

 Any large institution will inevitably make mistakes, sometimes big ones.
 Our real insight comes from what it does next.
 Does it try to make things right?
 Or does it just hustle to protect itself?
-We need to learn from the U.N.’s response to the cholera epidemic.
+We need to learn from the U.N.’s response to the cholera epidemic which it created.

-For a decade, the U.N. has aggressively avoided taking responsibility for its actions.
+For over a decade, the U.N. has aggressively avoided taking responsibility for its actions.
 Because of its unique status as a world body, it has succeeded, by following the same playbook used by the tobacco, fossil-fuel, big soda, and other industries:

 Destroy the evidence.